Gaussian units: General rules to translate a formula

 Therefore, after substituting and simplifying, we get the Gaussian-system formula:

 which is the correct Gaussian-system formula, as mentioned in a previous section.

 For convenience, the table below has a compilation of the symbolic conversion factors from Table 1.
-To convert any formula from Gaussian system to the ISQ using this table, replace each symbol in the Gaussian column by the corresponding expression in the SI column (vice versa to convert the other way).
+To convert any formula from the Gaussian system to the ISQ using this table, replace each symbol in the Gaussian column by the corresponding expression in the SI column (vice versa to convert the other way).
+Replace $1/c^2$ by $\varepsilon_0 \mu_0$ (or vice versa).
 This will reproduce any of the specific formulas given in the list above, such as Maxwell's equations, as well as any other formula not listed.
-For some examples of how to use this table, see: